apostrophecms/apostrophe-elasticsearch/README.md

 node app apostrophe-elasticsearch:reindex
 ```

 > **Apostrophe automatically updates the index as you edit docs.** You don't have to run this task all the time!
-However, if you change your fields option or make significant edits that are invisible to Apostrophe via direct MongoDB updates, you may wish to run this task again.
+However, if you change your `fields` option, change `indexSettings`, `analyzer`, `analyzers` or `localeIndexSettings`, or make significant edits that are invisible to Apostrophe via direct MongoDB updates, you should run this task again.
 You do not have to run it again when you change `boosts`.

 Apostrophe will now use Elasticsearch to implement all searches that formerly used the built-in MongoDB text index: